 Furthermore, the methodology for sensor selection addresses a critical aspect of system design.
 Although an initial dense array of 90 sensors was used to capture a comprehensive picture of the flow, the SHAP-based analysis provided a systematic and interpretable way to prune this set.
 The analysis confirmed the physical intuition that the sensors at the base of the vehicle are the most essential to observing the wake, as these sensors are closest to the region where the vortex shedding dynamics starts.
-The ability to achieve nearly identical performance with just four strategically placed sensors, as shown in Fig.~\ref{fig:error_vs_sensors}, demonstrates that the initial set contained significant redundancy.
+Approximately 16 sensors recover near-full open-loop prediction accuracy (Fig.~\ref{fig:error_vs_sensors}), whereas four sensors are sufficient for the demonstrated closed-loop control task, since the controller requires coverage of the informative regions rather than exhaustive sampling within them.
+A robustness analysis of the selection (\ref{app:shap_robustness}) shows that SHAP acts here as a region-level selector under multicollinearity: the ranking is reproducible across sample draws, the selected sensors are correlated representatives of four distinct informative regions, and removing any of them increases the prediction error.
 The subsequent knowledge distillation process allowed us to train a lightweight ``slim'' encoder for this minimal sensor set without retraining the entire dynamics and decoder models, drastically reducing the complexity and recurrent cost of a physical closed-loop control system implementation.
 In essence, this work presents an end-to-end framework that successfully balances drag reduction with the practical constraints of sensor placement and control implementation.